 The Hayes School of Music cultivates knowledge, skills, and human qualities related to teaching, creation, performance, business, appreciation, and therapeutic use of music.
 The School serves as a vibrant musical center for the campus and the region.

 We foster a caring, respectful, and inclusive community that focuses on individual student growth and development in the pursuit of musical artistry, academic excellence, and professional success.

-Noted for quality instruction by national and internationally recognized faculty musicians, Appalachian State University Hayes School of Music offers seven undergraduate degree programs and three graduate level programs, as well as:
+Noted for quality instruction by national and internationally recognized faculty musicians, Appalachian State University Hayes School of Music offers four undergraduate degree programs and three graduate level programs, as well as:

 - A music school of nearly 500 students who pursue and attain careers in music education, music business, music merchandising, sound recording technology, music therapy, sacred music, composition, performance and many academic fields of music

 - A faculty of more than 60 professionals, most with doctorates, whose research and performances reach throughout the United States and the world

 - A $10 million endowment that supports music students, faculty and all areas of musical endeavors